locus0002/rest-service-example/README.md

 ## Intregation

-I developed a SPA to use this web services as backend.
+I developed a SPA to use these web services as a backend.
 You can find the angular project [here](https://github.com/locus0002/markers-n-polylines)